Estimating the Number of Infected Cases in COVID-19 Pandemic: Methods

-We expect that, while people in most age groups in the population have a similar chance of being infected, those type II cases occur much more often in age groups 20-64 but rarely for people of age 65+.
-This is because people at age over 65 typically have a relatively weaker immune system along with some pre-existing medical conditions.
-Once they are infected with coronavirus, a slight symptom would prompt them to seek medical treatments.
-As a result, such cases are very likely to be discovered.
-Thus reported counts about such age groups would be more accurate and can serve as a reference to correct counts for other age groups.
-On the contrary, cases for the 20-64 age group are easy to be overlooked or not noticed, unless their status is deteriorated.
-The reported counts for these age groups thus require a correction (termed as {\it age correction}).
-The age group of 85+ is more vulnerable to infections, as they typically live in the senior centers or extended-care nursing facilities which, as a matter of fact, have a very high risk of infection.
-The case statistics for this age group would be very thorough, but many in this age group get infected simply because they share a very confined living space with {\it many} other equally vulnerable seniors, and the infection of any one (including staff) in a senior center will quickly spread to the rest ({\it To certain extent, one may think of this as a party of many people during COVID-19}).
-So statistics in this age group would not be a reliable reference for population match, since people in other age groups have a very different mobility pattern (the infants interact with the world through their parents thus have a chance of infection not so different from the general population). \\ \\ The main assumption we use for population match is that all the people, with an age in the range 0-84, have similar chance of being infected.
-As a result, the counts at different age groups would be proportional to their respective percentage in the population; we call such an approach {\it population matching}.
+\\ The age group of 85+ is more vulnerable to infections, as they typically live in the senior centers or extended-care nursing facilities which, as a matter of fact, have a very high risk of infection.
+The case statistics for this age group would be very thorough, but many in this age group get infected simply because they share a very confined living space with {\it many} other equally vulnerable seniors, and the infection of any one in a senior center may quickly spread to the rest ({\it to certain extent, one may think of this as a big indoor party during the pandemic}).
+So statistics in this age group would not be a reliable reference for population match, since people in other age groups have a very different mobility pattern (the infants interact with the world through their parents thus have a chance of infection not so different from the general population). \\ \\ As a result of equal age susceptibility for people with an age in the range 0-84, the number of infected cases of different age groups would be proportional to their respective percentage in the population.
 Let $r_{pop}$ and $r_{case}$ be the proportions of the reference group in the population and in the reported cases, and $x_{pop}$ and $x_{corrected}$ be the the respective proportions for the target group, respectively.
-Then $r_{case} : r_{pop} = x_{corrected} : x_{pop}$, and the corrected percentage in the infected cases for the target group can be calculated accordingly.
-As we argue before, the case statistics for age groups 65-74 and 75-84 are reliable, but those for ages 0-64 are incomplete and consist of substantial missing data, and {\it we will use the reliable portion of the data to infer or correct statistics about the incomplete part of the data}.
-A simple calculation reveals that age groups, 65-74 and 75-84, according to Table~\ref{table:ageGroups}, have a similar ratio of {\it cases percentage: population percentage}, i.e., $9.00:4.70 \approx 17.00:9.32$.
-Thus, we can pool counts from these two groups and obtain $r_{case} : r_{pop} = (9.00+17.00) / (4.70+9.32)=1.8544$.
-This yields the corrected ratio as the bottom row of Table~\ref{table:ageGroups}.
-Adding up numbers in the bottom row gives a total of 187.94\%, implying that we should expand the reported counts by 87.94\% in order for the reported case counts to match the population statistics across age groups.
-This gives the ratio of type II cases over the reported cases. \\ \\ An interesting question is, will estimated counts of type II overlap with that for type I cases?
-We claim that this will not, at least not significantly, so the addition of estimated counts for type I and II cases is valid.
-The reason is that, type I cases still contribute to the reported numbers, at a delayed time though.
-These delayed cases can be thought of as a sample from the reported cases (assuming that the reported cases have a stable proportion when breakdown by age groups).
-The inclusion of type I cases will not change the age-breakdown proportions.
-Thus, after the inclusion of type I cases, we still have the same age-breakdown proportions and thus require an age correction.
+Then